custinsights/custinsights.github.io/README.md

 #### Unsupervised Learning Algorithms

 #### K - Means
 K-Means clustering is an unsupervised learning algorithm that partitions data points into clusters based on their similarity.
 It works by iteratively assigning data points to the nearest cluster centroid and updating the centroids based on the mean of the data points assigned to each cluster.
 One of the key reasons for selecting K-Means clustering is its ability to work well with datasets of even cluster sizes.
-Unlike some other clustering algorithms, K-Means does not require the number of clusters to be specified beforehand, making it flexible and adaptable to different datasets.
-This property allows K-Means to identify clusters of varying sizes and densities, making it suitable for a wide range of applications.

 Another advantage of K-Means clustering is its simplicity and interpretability.
 The algorithm is easy to implement and understand, making it accessible to users with varying levels of expertise in machine learning.
 By clustering data based on centroids, K-Means provides a clear and intuitive representation of the underlying structure of the data, making it useful for exploratory data analysis and pattern recognition tasks.

 In the implemented solution, K-Means clustering was used to group customers based on their purchasing behaviour and identify distinct segments within the dataset.
 By clustering customers into groups based on their similarity, businesses can gain valuable insights into customer preferences, behaviour, and purchasing patterns.
 This information can then be used to tailor marketing strategies, improve customer engagement, and drive business growth.

+#### Agglomerative Hierarchical Clustering
+In Agglomerative Hierarchical Clustering, each point starts off as its own cluster and as you move up for higher values of distances, clusters get merged into larger clusters.

 ### Results and Discussion